 What is thrombocytopenia with thrombosis syndrome (TTS)?

-A syndrome characterized by venous or arterial thrombosis, particularly at unusual sites including cerebral sinus venous thrombosis (CSVT)/splanchnic thrombosis; mild to severe thrombocytopenia; and positive PF4-heparin ELISA (“HIT” ELISA) was first described following the ChAdOx1 nCov-19 AZ vaccine, utilized extensively in the United Kingdom, Europe, and Canada, but not yet available in the United States.3,4,5 The largest and most recent series of 220 definite and 50 probable cases from the UK showed a median age of 48, and no gender bias.3 Few patients had other known risk factors for thrombosis.
+A syndrome characterized by venous or arterial thrombosis, particularly at unusual sites including cerebral sinus venous thrombosis (CSVT)/splanchnic thrombosis; mild to severe thrombocytopenia; and positive PF4-heparin ELISA (“HIT” ELISA) was first described following the ChAdOx1 nCov-19 AZ vaccine, utilized extensively in the United Kingdom, Europe, and Canada, but not yet available in the United States.
+The largest series of 220 definite and 50 probable cases from the UK showed a median age of 48, and no gender bias.
+Few patients had other known risk factors for thrombosis.
 Many of the patients were critically ill by the time thrombosis and thrombocytopenia were discovered, and up to one-third of the initially reported patients died.
-The presence of severe thrombocytopenia (<30,000/uL) and/or intracranial hemorrhage was associated with the highest mortality.3
+The presence of severe thrombocytopenia (<30,000/uL) and/or intracranial hemorrhage was associated with the highest mortality.

-TTS has also been reported in patients following the Ad26.COV2.S JJ vaccine.1,2 The clinical syndrome and time post-vaccination are very similar to cases following the AZ vaccine.
+TTS has also been reported in patients following the Ad26.COV2.S JJ vaccine.
+The clinical syndrome and time post-vaccination are very similar to cases following the AZ vaccine.
 Both vaccines utilize recombinant adenoviral vectors (chimpanzee for AZ and human for JJ) encoding the SARS-CoV-2 spike protein immunogen.
-In June 2021, a report of a single patient receiving the Moderna mRNA vaccine was published documenting a full-blown TTS syndrome.7 The UK regulatory agency has reported 15 and two cases of major thrombosis with concurrent thrombocytopenia with Pfizer and Moderna vaccines, respectively; whether these are cases of TTS has not been confirmed.
+In June 2021, a report of a TTS-like syndrome in single patient receiving the Moderna mRNA vaccine was published.
+The UK regulatory agency has reported 15 and two cases of major thrombosis with concurrent thrombocytopenia with Pfizer and Moderna vaccines, respectively; whether these are cases of TTS has not been confirmed.